MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 To disable the automatic adaptive behavior, set PaneDisplayMode to a value other than Auto.
 Here, it's set to LeftMinimal, so only the menu button is shown regardless of the window width.

 ![Left navigation no adaptive behavior](images/adaptive-behavior-none.png)<br/>
-_Navigation view with PaneDisplayMode set to LeftMinimal_
+_NavigationView with PaneDisplayMode set to LeftMinimal_

 ```xaml
 <NavigationView PaneDisplayMode="LeftMinimal" />